Apparently walnuts are drugs and the FDA is considering a drug-specialized screening process before approval for consumers.

-With fruit and vegetables, you aren’t increasing your likelihood for chronic diseases, ulcers, heart attacks and cancer, which can’t be said for many FDA-approved prescription pills.
+With fruit and vegetables, you aren’t increasing your likelihood for chronic diseases, gut health issues, ulcers, heart attacks and cancer, which can’t be said for many FDA-approved prescription pills.
 Even though Diamond Foods has evidence that supports the health benefits of eating walnuts, the FDA told them that their products were “misbranded.”
 The FDA didn’t want the company to actively promote health claims that the federal agency didn’t approve of regardless of what support they have.

 Why is this a concern?

 You’d be surprised at how often threats to consumer safety be approved by the agency.
 The FDA responded to Diamond Foods with a possible “seizure” if there was no compliance by the company.
 Below, the letter to Diamond Foods reads: